blouyakis/emt_basic/module_4_test.md

 ### Q46 🟢
 **Front**
-58-y-o male chest pain after MVC, pain ↑ with inspiration, clear lungs.
-Treatment?
+A 58-year-old male complains of midsternal chest pain after a car crash.
+He tells you that he was pain-free before the crash.
+His skin is pale and diaphoretic.
+His lungs are clear to auscultation, and the pain increases with deep inspiration.
+His vital signs are P 112, R 18, BP 118/86, and SpO2 is 95% on room air.
+You should:
 • Orthostatic test • Nitro assist • **Administer oxygen** • Aspirin

 **Back**